tfernd/sudoku/README.md

-# Sudoku solver in python
+# Sudoku variant solver in python

 Have you ever wonder why people use so many nested **for loops** in solving sudoku and wished there was a simpler way to do it?